 ‘James Bond’: Is Charlie Hunnam Top Contender To Play 007?
-‘Sons of Anarchy’ Alum Says Not Happening
+‘Sons Of Anarchy’ Alum Says Not Happening

 Craig, who starred in Barbara Broccoli’s off-Broadway production of Othello, reportedly was talking with Barbara, and according to the report, it was going in the right direction.
 A source said that they had a script, and they would go into production as soon as Daniel was ready to commit.
 And the Independent quoted another source as saying that Daniel had such a good time in Othello that “he’s ready to do a final Bond.”

-Moreover, in its report on the bidding war for one-off rights to the new James Bond film, the Wrap stated that Warner Bros., Universal, Fox and Megan Ellison’s Annapurna were “homing in on Daniel Craig’s final 007 outing.”
+Moreover, in its report on the bidding war for one-off rights to the new James Bond film, the Wrap stated that Warner Bros., Universal, Fox, and Megan Ellison’s Annapurna were “homing in on Daniel Craig’s final 007 outing.”
 The report also said that James Bond 25 was expected to be “the swan song for Daniel Craig” in the title role after four outings.

 Meanwhile, some reports are speculating that Tom Hardy will be the next James Bond as IMBD Pro has listed Christopher Nolan’s Syncopy as the movie’s producer.